Guest Services A – Z Guide

 STATE FAIR PARKING INFORMATION

-Gates open at 8 am every day.
-Parking is $5 in the Infield.
+Gates open at 9AM every day.
+Parking is $8 in the Infield.
 Cars & vans may enter through the 38th St. Main Gate, Fall Creek Parkway (Gate 6), Gate 10 at the northeast corner, or Gate 16 at the northwest corner.
-Customers can also park at the Indiana School for the Deaf off of 42nd Street and on 46th Street north of the Indiana School for the Deaf for $5.
+Customers can also park at the Indiana School for the Deaf off of 42nd Street and on 46th Street north of the Indiana School for the Deaf for $8.
 Free shuttle service to the Fair is offered at the 46th Street lot.
-Customers can also park for $5 at the South 38th Street Lot across from the 38th St. Main Gate and at Fall Creek Parkway and Keystone Avenue (shuttle service to Fair entrance included).

 Animals not involved with State Fair exhibits or being used as service animals are not allowed.

 All guests entering through gates are subject to search.
 To ensure guests have a safe and enjoyable to the Indiana State Fair, the following items are not permitted at the Indiana State Fairgrounds & Event Center: